Butchers Broom Root

 Ruscus aculeatis

-This plant is known for its cleansing properties, especially with blood vessels.
+This attractive plant is known for its cleansing properties, especially with blood vessels.
 It contains agents that maintain circulation, especially in the legs.
+The plant has green leaves which may be varigated, and red berries.
 Studies have confirmed that the cream reduces the swelling of varicose veins during pregnancy.
 Using the cream with support stockings resulted in the veins dilating only approximately 50% of the size without the stockings and cream.

 It also reduces urinary retention which comes in handy for chronic urinary infections!